patzib/Master-s_Thesis/README.md

     Delete the placeholder in the data/raw_documents and place all your source documents (PDFs, TXTs) into that folder.

+    If you also want to run the evaluation scripts, you also need to further install jupyter notebook (or jupyter lab): pip install notebook
+    or:
+    pip install jupyterlab

 ## 5. Usage

 Once the setup is complete, navigate to the "code" folder and run the Streamlit application: